awesomerank/awesomerank.github.io/lists/Kickball/awesome-selfhosted.md

   * [Blazekiss](http://projet.idleman.fr/blazekiss/) - BlazeKiss is a KISS-based wiki (Keep It Simple, Stupid) - simplicity and functionality comes before all. ([Source Code ★8](https://github.com/ldleman/blazekiss)) `GPLv3` `PHP`
   * [BookStack](https://www.bookstackapp.com/) - BookStack is a simple, self-hosted, easy-to-use platform for organizing and storing information.
 It allows for documentation to be stored in a book like fashion. ([Demo](https://www.bookstackapp.com/#demo), [Source Code](https://github.com/ssddanbrown/BookStack)) `MIT` `PHP`
-  * [django-wiki ★808](https://github.com/django-wiki/django-wiki) - A wiki system with complex functionality for simple integration and a superb interface.
+  * [django-wiki ★824](https://github.com/django-wiki/django-wiki) - A wiki system with complex functionality for simple integration and a superb interface.
 Store your knowledge with style: Use django models. ([Demo](https://demo.django.wiki/)) `GPLv3` `Python`
   * [Documize](https://documize.com) - Modern Docs + Wiki software with built-in workflow, single binary executable, just bring MySQL/Percona. ([Source Code ★296](https://github.com/documize/community)) `AGPLv3` `Go`
   * [Dokuwiki](https://www.dokuwiki.org/DokuWiki) - An easy to use, lightweight, standards-compliant wiki engine with a simple syntax allowing reading the data outside the wiki.
-All data is stored in plain files, therefore no database is required. `GPL` `PHP`
+All data is stored in plain files, therefore no database is required. ([Source Code ★1902](https://github.com/splitbrain/dokuwiki)) `GPLv2` `PHP`
   * [Gitit ★1438](https://github.com/jgm/gitit) - A wiki program that stores pages and uploaded files in a git repository, which can then be modified using the VCS command line tools or the wiki's web interface. `GPLv2` `Haskell`
   * [Gollum ★8608](https://github.com/gollum/gollum) - A simple, Git-powered wiki with a sweet API and local frontend. `MIT` `Ruby`
   * [jingo](https://github.com/claudioc/jingo) - A git based wiki engine written for node.js, with a decent design, a search capability and a good typography. ([Demo](http://jingo.cica.li:6067/wiki/home), [Source Code ★779](https://github.com/claudioc/jingo)) `MIT` `NodeJS`